Gavin-Soady/ICTSkills2Assignment/README.md

 ### UI Design.
 CLicking the Movies by decade option will giive you a drop down menu to select a decade

 ![image](https://user-images.githubusercontent.com/60347182/131417831-519d828c-1532-4d2d-9218-8892b2071694.png)

 Clicking on Movies by Starts option will give you a drop down menu to select a popular actor

 ![image](https://user-images.githubusercontent.com/60347182/131418049-635c69ed-d6b6-419c-bb4b-9c9c8b7c93bc.png)

 The filter card has a new filter by minumum rating fuctionality

 ![image](https://user-images.githubusercontent.com/60347182/131418207-2d1e5cbc-5f19-4365-9c87-403c15551ceb.png)

 ### Routing.

-......
-Insert a list of the routes supported by your app and state the associated view.
-If relevant, specify which of the routes require authentication, i.e. protected/private.
-[For the Movies Fan app, only new routes should be listed.] .........

 + get /similarMovies/:id/:title  - SimilarMoviesPage
 + get /movies/moviesByStars/:id/:star  - MoviesByStarsPage